 I am an Assistant Professor in the Harrington School of Communication and Media and the Department of Marine Affairs at the University of Rhode Island.
 I received a PhD in Environmental Policy from Duke University's Nicholas School of the Environment and Sanford School of Public Policy.

-As a political scientist and environmental communication expert, I research public opinion on environmental issues, particularly climate change.
-My research explores the role of identities in driving political attitudes.
+My research focuses on environmental communication, and specifically how identities inform and shape individuals' responses to environmental information.
 Specifically, I look at how non-partisan identities -- such as parental, place-based, or conservationist identities -- influence how individuals form their attitudes on environmental issues.
 My research has implications for efforts to overcome partisan divisions on environmental policies through framing and communication.